frontenddevkan/frontenddevkan/README.md

 for other new mini-projects with javascript code.
 [Link on repository](https://github.com/frontenddevkan/PortalForApps)

 #### STUDYING 🔭
-- In the begining of my studing in 2022 in September I learn html, css and javascript on **[FreeCodeCump.com](freeCodeCump.com)**;
+- In the begining of my studying in 2022 in September I learn html, css and javascript on **[FreeCodeCump.com](freeCodeCump.com)**;
 - and I used sumulators on **HTML-academy** and some **apps** on my cell phone to study basic theory.
 - In December I attended studing Stage#0 in **[Rolling Scopes School](https://rollingscopes.com/)**.
 I learned how to work with git and github services.
 - And learned the basics of Markdown when I wrote this introduction.
 - Also I repeat basics of Html and css while studing at RSSchool.
 - And use **[Code-Basic from Hexlet](https://code-basics.com)** to repeat CSS and other disciplines.
 - Also I learned courses on **[Stepik.org](stepik.org)**.
+- Books:
+"Javascript for Kids",
-- Books: "Javascript for Kids" (), "JavaScript Interview Questions & Answers",
+"JavaScript Interview Questions & Answers",

+- In 2023 in July I start like my own tracker roadmap for frontend to have a tamp of learning Frontend Dev.
+And created a channel in Telegram app https://t.me/digitalsova

 ##### LANGUAGES 😄
 - English (A-B)